Side drawing of the BR44 in its original variant, by M. Kratochvil (source: TB vol.1).

 In 1933, Henschel built 44 011 and 44 012 which differed considerably from their predecessors: these were in fact experimental machines with boiler pressure increased to 25 bar and four-cylinder compound engines.
 Despite high power (about 25% higher than in first examples) and very good economy these locomotives suffered from maintenance problems and further experiments were abandoned.
 Production engines, built from 1937 onwards, initially by Henschel, Schwartzkopff and Krupp, differed substantially from the first ten examples.
 Copper firebox was replaced by a steel one, boiler pressure was increased from 14 to 16 bar, cylinder diameter was reduced from 600 to 550 mm, Riggenbach counter-pressure brake was deleted and large, Wagner-type smoke lifters were fitted.
 First 53 examples were considered an interim variant (Zwischenausführung).
 From 44 066 onwards, several modification were introduced; in particular, grate area was slightly reduced and third cylinder valve actuation mechanism was modified.
 This variant remained in production until late 1942.

 In 1940, Polish Fablok company of Chrzanów (renamed Oberschlesische Lokomotivwerke AG) undertook production of this locomotive, eventually supplying 145 examples until 1943.
 However, until 1941 production rate remained quite low.
 After the attack on the Soviet Union and resulting rationalization of locomotive procurements it increased considerably, but it was decided to transfer BR44 production entirely to French factories.
 Last German-built examples were delivered in 1943.
 Five French companies (Creusot, Fives-Lille, Batignolles, Cail and SACM aka Grafenstaden) delivered 693 BR44s until 1946; of these 226, completed after termination of hostilities, went directly to SNCF as class 150X.
 During the production course, from 44 786 (Fives-Lille 4954/1942) onwards, basic design was gradually simplified.
 In particular, smoke lifters were deleted and driver’s cab was modified.
 Later variants were referred to as BR44ÜK (Übergangs-Kriegslok, or interim wartime locomotive).
+They featured simplified components and more crude machining; externally they could be distinguished by removed smoke lifters and front cab windows.
 Last ten examples were assembled for DR at the former Borsig plant in Hennigsdorf (44 1231 through 1240), bringing the grand total to 1989 machines.

 After the war, Deutsche Bundesbahn were left with 1242 examples.
 Contrary to many other Kriegsloks, notably BR52, they were kept in service for quite a long time, surviving until the end of steam era in Western Germany in 1977.
 Five machines (all representing the standard pre-war version) were fitted with new, welded boilers, coal feeders (removed between 1964 and 1968) and rocking grates.
 Five more received new boilers and feedwater heaters.
 In 1955, 44 475 (Henschel 26084/1941) became the first DB steam locomotive to be converted to oil firing.
 31 more followed and these engines, re-designated class 043, were in fact the strongest German steam locos in service and one of the last to be withdrawn.
 In Eastern Germany, DR had 335 examples, but experienced some problems with fuel.
 Despite comparatively large grate, BR44 was demanding as far as coal quality was concerned, and DDR had very limited resources of high-grade coals.
 Solution was sought in coal dust firing systems and in November 1951, 44 506 (Krauss-Maffei 16111/1941) was suitably modified.
 This conversion was basically successful and 21 engines followed (they were coupled with modified 2’2’T31.5Kst tenders), but service experience, due to dust accumulation and frequent flashbacks from the firebox, was somehow unsatisfactory and these locomotives survived in service only until 1975.
 As with DB, 44 195 (Krupp 2017/1940) became in 1959 the first DR steam loco converted to oil firing.
 Until 1967, a total of 94 examples were similarly converted, some receiving entirely new boilers, but in early 1980s, due to substantial increase of oil prices, 58 of them were re-converted to coal.
+In 1970 DR locomotives were re-classed 44 0 (oil firing), 44 1 and 44 2 (coal firing) and 44 9 (coal dust firing), their service numbers being changed accordingly.
 Last 44s in the DR service survived until 1987, some remaining in use for a few more years as stationary boilers.

 BR44s were also used in several other countries.
 In France, SNCF found this type particularly useful for heavy freight trains and, apart from a number of engines taken as war booty, acquired the above-mentioned 226 examples from French factories.
 On the other hand, the Soviets found BR44 too complex and demanding in maintenance, so only eight served briefly with MPS.
 Of eight machines taken over by ČSD in Czechoslovakia, four were handed over to Poland; the rest probably saw no service and were scrapped in late 1950s, without any service designation assigned.
 In 1955, 48 French machines, made redundant by electrification of many principal lines, were sold to Turkey, when they were given TCDD service numbers 56701 through 56748.
 They remained in service until late 1970s and hauled even heavy passenger trains.